chinamike65/hugo-tuolesi/content/book3/book3en.md

 Only by constantly remembering the merits of the Three Jewels and constantly cultivating our heart of taking refuge will our faith in the Three Jewels become stronger and stronger.

-Offering to the Three Jewels Practice Method 293
+Offering to the Three Jewels Practice Method

+293

 (1) What are the merits of making offerings to the Three Jewels?
 According to the more extensive explanations in the scriptures, for Buddha statues or Buddha's relics, even with a bouquet of flowers, one can feel the fruit of Nirvana.

-The "Guanyin Sutra" says: "In the past, making offerings to countless Buddhas in person is not as great as making offerings to a Buddha statue in the last days.
+The "Guanyin Sutra" says:

+"In the past, making offerings to countless Buddhas in person is not as great as making offerings to a Buddha statue in the last days."

-"The sutra also says: Incense, flowers, lamps, paints, bells, music, umbrellas, covers, banners, and flags, each of which has ten kinds of merit.
+The sutra also says:

+Incense, flowers, lamps, paints, bells, music, umbrellas, covers, banners, and flags, each of which has ten kinds of merit.

 For example, by offering flowers, you can feel that the world where the practitioner will be born in the next life is as beautiful as a flower, with a strong body, extraordinary aura, beautiful skin color, and a strange fragrance on the body, and there will be no shortage of wealth.

-In short, when making offerings to the Buddha, which one of the six Buddha Dharmaculties you make offerings to, you will feel that your corresponding Dharmaculties are clean, bright, peaceful and wonderful.
+In short, when making offerings to the Buddha, which one of the six Buddha faculties you make offerings to, you will feel that your corresponding faculties are clean, bright, peaceful and wonderful.

 It is also said in the sutra that if you offer anything with sincerity, you can feel the fruit of becoming a Buddha.

 The book written by Songtsan Gampo, the Tibetan king, describes the merits of making offerings to Buddha statues by citing the words of Manjusri Bodhisattva asking Buddha.
-Manjusri Bodhisattva asked: After Buddha Nirvana, what are the blessing fields for all living beings.
+Manjusri Bodhisattva asked:

+After Buddha Nirvana, what are the blessing fields for all living beings.

-The Buddha replied: Bhikkhus and Upas, all of you must be aware that after I Nirvana, the offering of my body and image is no different from the field of merit and blessing that I presently offered to me.
+The Buddha replied:

+Bhikkhus and Upas, all of you must be aware that after I Nirvana, the offering of my body and image is no different from the field of merit and blessing that I presently offered to me.

-There is no reason to be Dharmamiliar.
+There is no reason to be familiar.

 Only when a Buddha is born can there be a Buddha statue.